Dany Kane: Biker war

 Kane was active as a bomb-maker and he blew up the Green Stop restaurant in Châteauguay after the owner refused to pay protection money to the Hells Angels.
-On 9 November 1995 Kane told St. Onge that he was going to Thunder Bay to sell cocaine for Steinert to the local drug dealers as the price for cocaine in northern Ontario was $50,000/per kilo while in Montreal the price was $32,000/per kilo.
-Kane stated that Steinert was very keen to move into northern Ontario, which was so lucrative for selling cocaine.
 Kane reported that Carroll together with a member of the Rizzuto family owned a bar in the town of St. Sauveur, which by 1997 had been so successful that Carroll had started building condos in St. Sauveur as it was "a great chance to launder a bit of money".
+On 3 May 1996, Kane told his handlers that Stockford had arranged for a drug courier to go Montreal to Toronto with one kilogram of cocaine; about 1, 000 ecstasy pills; and four kilograms of Hashish.
+In September 1996, Josée discovered that Kane was living in the same apartment as Patricia, which led her to file for divorce.
+On 29 November 1996, Kane wrote in a report that Stockford had a courier deliver 300 kilograms of hashish to Hamilton, and in another report in January 1997 stated that Stockford had sent another courier with 4 kilograms of cocaine to Oshawa.
 Kane had a wife and three children and was secretly a bisexual.
 His secret homosexual lover was Aimé Simard, who was murdered in 2003 in a Saskatchewan prison.